martinsadw/evolutionary-computation/README.md

 - `-i, --num-iterations`: Number of iterations allowed for each algorithm.
 It is used as a stopping criterion;
 - `-f, --results-format`: Format of the generated data.
 Can be `simple` or `full`;
 - `-n, --results-name`: Name of the generated file;
-- `--no-ppad`: Do not run tests for PPAD
+- `--no-ppad`: Do not run tests for PPAD;
-- `--no-pso`: Do not run tests for PSO
+- `--no-pso`: Do not run tests for PSO;
-- `--no-ga`: Do not run tests for GA
+- `--no-ga`: Do not run tests for GA;
-- `--no-de`: Do not run tests for DE
+- `--no-de`: Do not run tests for DE.

 You must specify at least one of the stop criteria (`-b`,` -s` or `-i`).
 If multiple stopping criteria are defined, the algorithms will be interrupted when the first stopping criterion occurs.

 #### Results

-Existem dois formatos de dados disponíveis para a geração dos dados:
+There are two data formats available for generating the data for each algorithm:

 - `simple`: Returns a tuple `(selected_materials, cost_value, partial_fitness_array)`.
 Generates smaller files, but includes only the selected learning objects and the partial data of cost values and objective function throughout iterations;
 - `full`: Returns a tuple `(selected_materials, cost_value, best_fitness_array, partial_fitness_array, perf_counter_array, process_time_array)`.
 Generates larger files but, in addition to the data generated by the `simple` format, includes execution time data and value of final objective function (this can be calculated from `partial_fitness_array`).